Doomtrooper

-Doomtrooper, also known as Doom Trooper, is an out-of-print collectible card game designed by Bryan Winter and was released in January 1995.
+Doomtrooper, also known as Doom Trooper, is an out-of-print collectible card game designed by Bryan Winter and was released in 1994 or January 1995.
 It was originally published by Target Games and Heartbreaker Hobbies.

-It is based on concepts from the Mutant Chronicles franchise.
+It is based on concepts from the Swedish Mutant Chronicles franchise.
 Players use warriors to attack and gain either Promotion Points or Destiny Points.
 Promotion points can be used to win; Destiny Points are used to purchase more warriors and equipment.
 There are 13 different card types and over 1100 different cards available.

 The game was later migrated to a digital version that was successfully funded on Kickstarter.